mwiecksosa/mwiecksosa.github.io/index.md

 Here is my [CV](https://mwiecksosa.github.io/cv.pdf).
 You can reach me at mwiecksosa AT cmu DOT edu.

-I work on nonstationary time series analysis.
-I am inspired by many topics in statistics and machine learning, notably high-dimensional statistics, nonparametric estimation, causal inference, deep learning, and online learning.
+I work on nonstationary nonlinear time series analysis.
+I am inspired by many topics in statistics and machine learning, notably high-dimensional statistics, semiparametric statistics, nonparametric statistics, causal inference, deep learning, and online learning.
 I am especially interested in the connections between causality, forecasting, and control.

 **Working Papers**
 1. Conditional independence testing with a single realization of a nonstationary nonlinear process (with M. Haddad and A. Ramdas).